 Customize the Alert Slider

-The Alert Slider is the mechanical slider switch located on the left side of the OnePlus 3, and like the one fitted on the OnePlus 2, it’s used to change the alert status on the phone.
+The Alert Slider is the mechanical slider switch located on the left side of the OnePlus 3T, and like the one fitted on the OnePlus 2 and OnePlus 3, it’s used to change the alert status on the phone.
 Here’s how it works, and how to customize it.

 With the slider all the way down, you’ll be notified of all messages, calls, and alerts.
 Push it up to the midway point, and you’ll only receive priority notifications.
 One more push switches your phone to silent mode.